 3.5.2 Target

 The positron production target is a rotating wheel made of titanium alloy (Ti6Al4V).
 The photon beam is incident on the rim of the spinning wheel.
 The diameter of the wheel is 1 m and the thickness is 0.4 radiation lengths (1.4 cm).
 During operation the outer edge of the rim moves at 100 m/s.
 The combination of wheel size and speed offsets radiation damage, heating and the shock-stress in the wheel from the ~300kW photon beam.
 A picture of the conceptual target layout is shown in Figure 3.7.
-The current design has a shaft on both sides of the wheel.
-The motor is mounted on one shaft end, with a rotating water union on the other end to allow cooling water to be fed into the wheel.
+The current design has a single shaft.
+The motor is water union on the other end to allow cooling water to be fed into the wheel.
 The beam power is too high to allow a vacuum window downstream of the target.
 The target wheels sit in a vacuum enclosure at 10-8 Torr (needed for NC RF operation), which requires vacuum seals for access to the vacuum chamber.
-The rotating shaft penetrates the enclosure using two vacuum passthroughs, one on each end.
-The optical matching device (OMD – sees Section 3.5.3), is mounted on the target assemblies, and requires an additional liquid nitrogen cooling plant.
+The rotating shaft penetrates the enclosure using one vacuum passthroughs, The optical matching device (OMD – sees Section 3.5.3), is mounted on the target assemblies, we use rm temp amd developed at LLNL..
 The motor driving the target wheel is sized to overcome forces due to eddy currents induced in the wheel by the OMD.

 The target wheel assembly is designed for an operational life of two years.
 In the event that the target fails during a run, the assembly can be replaced by a new assembly in less than a day using a vertical removable remote handling scheme.